MicrosoftDocs/cpp-docs/docs/c-language/static-assert-c.md

 # _Static_assert keyword and static_assert macro (C11)

 New in C11.
 Tests an assertion at compile time.
-If the specified constant expression is **`false`**, the compiler displays the specified message and the compilation fails with error C2338; otherwise, there is no effect.
+If the specified constant expression is **`false`**, the compiler displays the specified message and the compilation fails with error C2338; otherwise, there's no effect.

 **`_Static_assert`** is a keyword introduced in C11.
 **`static_assert`** is a macro, introduced in C11, that maps to the **`_Static_assert`** keyword.